EU eyes Belarus sanctions targeting sectors close to leader | Law-Order

 - Belgium

-European Union nations sketched out plans for new sanctions Thursday against Belarus that will target economic sectors close to its authoritarian president, as they sought to strike back at him for the forced diversion of a passenger jet to arrest a dissident journalist.
+European Union nations sketched out plans Thursday for new sanctions against Belarus that will target economic sectors close to its authoritarian president, as they sought to strike back at him for the forced diversion of a passenger jet to arrest a dissident journalist.
 EU foreign ministers meeting in Lisbon vowed to continue to ramp up the pressure on Belarusian President Alexander Lukashenko — whose disdain for democratic norms and human rights has made his country a pariah in the West.
+As the EU works to hold Lukashenko to account, the parents of detained journalist Raman Pratasevich, appealed at a news conference in Poland for help from the international community to free their son.
+“I want you to hear my cry, the cry of my soul.
+So that you understand how difficult it is for us now and how much we are experiencing this situation,” Natalia Pratasevich, his mother, said. ''I am begging you, help me free my son.”
+The EU ministers said they had her predicament in mind as they did their work.
+“I'm thinking of this young blogger, this young journalist, his mother and his father,'' said Luxembourg Foreign Minister Jean Asselborn. ''These are bandit tricks that are being carried out here.
+That can't be tolerated by the European Union.”
 The latest plans for sanctions, which could target the country's lucrative potassium industry among others, comes after Belarusian flight controllers instructed a Ryanair jetliner's crew to land in the capital of Minsk on Sunday, citing a bomb threat.
-No bomb was found, but 26-year-old journalist and activist Raman Pratasevich was pulled off the plane and detained.
+No bomb was found, but Pratasevich, a 26-year-old journalist and activist Raman, was pulled off the plane and detained.
 EU leaders have denounced the move as a state-sponsored hijacking, while Lukashenko has defended his actions and accused the West of trying to “strangle” his country with sanctions.
 The EU has already advised its airlines to avoid the ex-Soviet nation's airspace and barred Belarusian carriers from EU airports and airspace.
 The 27-nation bloc has previously slammed Belarusian authorities with sanctions over the August election that handed Lukashenko a sixth term and that opposition groups have rejected as rigged as well as his ensuing crackdown on protests.
 If the next batch of sanctions does not ease the crackdown on the opposition and democratic values, German Foreign minister Heiko Maas said the EU “will continue to look at what effects this has in Belarus, whether Lukashenko relents.
 If that isn't the case we have to assume that this will be just the beginning of a big and long spiral of sanctions.”
+Foreign ministers from the G-7 group of leading industrialized nations — which includes some EU countries — also promised to take action.
+They said in a statement: “We will enhance our efforts, including through further sanctions as appropriate, to promote accountability for the actions of the Belarusian authorities.”
 The EU has tried on and off to encourage democratic reforms in Belarus, bring it closer to the bloc — and distance it from its main backer, Russia — but has not had much success.
 Some say more sanctions will do little to alleviate the situation and will only push Belarus even closer to Russia, and reduce the influence of the EU and others.

 Austrian Foreign Minister Alexander Schallenberg acknowledged that it is a difficult balance.